MJAS1/vidman/README.md

 	event: type=flip, start=100, delay=1000, id=1

 This declares an event that flips the frame starting 100 ms after the previous event.
-By setting delay to 1000, the next event starts 1000 ms after this event, even if its start is 0.
+By setting delay to 1000, the next event starts 1000 ms after this event, even if its start is set to 0.
 To remove an event the following syntax can be used:

     delete: start=2000, id=1

 or

     delete: start=2000, type=flip

-The former removes the event with id 1 and the latter removes all events of type flip.
+The former removes the event with id 1, and the latter removes all events of type flip.
 The available events with all possible parameters for each are listed below:

 * **flip**: start, delay, id, trigcode
 * **fadein**: start, duration, delay, id, trigcode